How to Apply Step by Step: Financial Aid

-- Parents of dependent students should obtain their own PIN.
+- Parents of dependent students will need to obtain their own FSA ID.

 - The FAFSA is the application used to determine your eligibility for student financial aid.
 This aid can include grants, scholarships, work-study, and loans.

-- The SAR is delivered to you via email or physical mail after your FAFSA has been processed by the U.S. Department of Education
+- The SAR is emailed to you after your FAFSA has been processed by the U.S. Department of Education.

 - Your SAR will have a synopsis of your FAFSA application.
 Please read through this to make sure that the information provided is correct and accurate

 - Any aid amounts mentioned on the SAR, or in the process of completing your FAFSA, are estimates from the U.S. Department of Education.
 ACC will inform you of the actual aid available to you.